A more efficient reformulation of complex SDP as real SDP: Numerical experiments

-The alternating current optimal power flow (AC-OPF) is a central problem in power systems, which aims to minimize the generation cost of an alternating current transmission network under physical and operational constraints.
+The AC-OPF is a central problem in power systems, which aims to minimize the generation cost of an alternating current transmission network under physical and operational constraints.
 Mathematically, it can be formulated as the following CPOP:

 where $V_i$ is the voltage, $S_k^{g}$ is the power generation, $S_{ij}$ is the power flow (all are complex variables; $\angle\cdot$ stands for the angle of a complex number) and all symbols in boldface are constants.
 Notice that $G$ is the collection of generators and $N$ is the collection of buses.
 For a full description on the AC-OPF problem, we refer the reader to \cite{baba2019} as well as \cite{bienstock2020}.